M4cs/MTInstaller/README.md

 You might as well go through [Help](https://github.com/M4cs/PyIcns/blob/master/README.md#help) and follow those steps as well.

-Clone this repository and run:
+Clone this repository into /System and run:
 ```
 cd PyIcns
 pip install -r requirements.txt
-python3 setup.py
+sudo python3 setup.py
 sudo python3 start.py
 ```

+If you can't write to system refer to [Help](https://github.com/M4cs/PyIcns/blob/master/README.md#help).

 This should be pretty self-explainatory from there.